Ninja-Koala/presentations/README.md

 # presentation
-Some presentations I worked on, mainly for university
+Some presentations I worked on